qorix-group/score/docs/features/persistency/key-value-storage/index.rst

 A main USP of the solution will be the integration of a tracing framework that allows to understand how events also in the context of other events interact.

+A key-value storage is used within many applications to store e.g. configuration data and is therefore seen crucial for the Eclipse S-CORE platform.

 Rationale